 Create a system repair disc opens.
 Make sure you have inserted a blank media and click Create.

 Error "The files needed to create a system repair disc were not found on this computer" means that winre.wim file is missing.
 The easiest way to resolve this is to insert Windows installation DVD.
-If you do not have one, see the Restore Windows RE in Windows tutorial.
+If you do not have one, see the Restore Windows RE tutorial.

 The process start with preparing files for the media.
 This takes up to a few minutes.